Kqian2020/GLMAM/README.md

 The MATLAB code of the paper "Global and local attention-based multi-label learning with missing labels"
 # Citation
 @article{Cheng-2022-GLMAM,
-    author		= {Yu-Sheng Cheng and Kun Qian and Fan Min},
+    author		= {Yusheng Cheng and Kun Qian and Fan Min},
     title		  = {Global and local attention-based multi-label learning with missing labels},
     journal		= {Information Sciences},
     year		  = {2022},